thoughtbot/paperclip/README.md

 Requirements
 ------------

+### Ruby and Rails

+Paperclip now requires Ruby version **>= 1.9.2** and Rails version **>= 3.0** (Only if you're going to use Paperclip with Ruby on Rails.)

+If you're still on Ruby 1.8.7 or Ruby on Rails 2.3.x, you can still use Paperclip 2.7.x with your project.
+Also, everything in this README might not apply to your version of Paperclip, and you should read [the README for version 2.7](http://rubydoc.info/gems/paperclip/2.7.0) instead.

+### Image Processor

-ImageMagick must be installed and Paperclip must have access to it.
+[ImageMagick](http://www.imagemagick.org) must be installed and Paperclip must have access to it.
 To ensure that it does, on your command line, run `which convert` (one of the ImageMagick utilities).
 This will give you the path where that utility is installed.
 For example, it might return `/usr/local/bin/convert`.